thomaspeklak/rauschen/README.md

 =Rauschen

-Rauschen is a website performance monitor that leverages the moderb browsers capabilities to report timings from the first user interaction until the request is finished.
+Rauschen is a website performance monitor that leverages the modern browsers capabilities to report timings from the first user interaction until the request is finished.
 As this involves several parts like _domain lookup_ and _connectino latencies_ these values can not be reproduced on the server side.
 These valuable numbers are under the `window.performance`property that is accesible in most modern browsers.
 If you are interested to read more about the spec, you can find more information at ...

 ##Architecture